tuplejump/snackfs/README.md

 ### Build from Source

-1. Checkout the source from http://github.com/tuplejump/snackfs or the_grand_central branch in http://github.com/tuplejump/calliope
+1. Checkout the source from http://github.com/tuplejump/snackfs

 2. To build SnackFS distribution run sbt's dist command in the project directory
 ```